Open-Paws/Datasets/wikipedia/README.md

 ## Wikipedia Dataset Details

 The Wikipedia dataset is derived from the [Cohere Wikipedia dataset](https://huggingface.co/datasets/Cohere/wikipedia-22-12) and includes pre-processed chunks ranked by the CRITERIA score for relevance to veganism.
-This dataset aims to provide a focused collection of Wikipedia content that is pertinent to veganism and animal rights.

 Most of Wikipedia's text and many of its images are co-licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA) and the GNU Free Documentation License (GFDL) (unversioned, with no invariant sections, front-cover texts, or back-cover texts).